Dizzy Dean

-Jay Hanna "Dizzy" Dean (January 16, 1910 – July 17, 1974), also known as Jerome Herman Dean (both the 1910 and 1920 Censuses show his name as "Jay"), was an American professional baseball pitcher.
+Jay Hanna "Dizzy" Dean (January 16, 1910 – July 17, 1974), also known as Jerome Herman Dean (both the 1910 and the 1920 Censuses show his name as "Jay"), was an American professional baseball pitcher.
 During his Major League Baseball (MLB) career, he played for the St. Louis Cardinals, Chicago Cubs, and St. Louis Browns.

 A brash and colorful personality, Dean is the last National League (NL) pitcher to win 30 games in one season (1934).
 After his playing career, Dean became a popular television sports commentator.
 Dean was elected to the Baseball Hall of Fame in 1953.
 When the Cardinals reopened the team Hall of Fame in 2014, he was inducted in the inaugural class.

 Early life

-Born on January 16, 1910, in Lucas, Arkansas, Dean attended public school only through second grade.
+Jay Hanna "Dizzy" Dean was born on January 16, 1910, in Lucas, Arkansas, and attended public school only through second grade.
 He earned his nickname in 1929 in San Antonio, Texas, while in the U.S. Army and pitching for the Fort Sam Houston baseball team.
-The 19-year-old Dean was on the mound as they took on the MLB's Chicago White Sox.
+The 19-year-old Dean was on the mound as it took on the MLB's Chicago White Sox.
 As Dean worked his way through the Sox lineup, an exasperated Chicago manager reportedly yelled "Knock that dizzy kid out the box!"
 He proceeded to call him "dizzy kid" through the rest of the game, and the moniker stuck.

+Professional career

+St. Louis Cardinals (1930, 1932–1937)

-He made his professional debut in 1930 and worked his way up to the major leagues that same year, throwing a complete game three-hitter for the Cardinals.
+Dean made his professional debut in 1930 and worked his way up to the major leagues that same year, throwing a complete game three-hitter for the Cardinals.